-All MSWs employed in MSW positions who have not taken and passed the LMSW licensing exam shall be granted "four (4)" days off, with pay, to prepare for the exam prior to the date of an exam for which they are registered, as well as paid days for the exam days.
-This time off to study will only be granted to each eligible employee on one occasion.
+All MSWs employed in MSW positions who have not taken and passed the LMSW licensing exam shall be granted four (4) days off, with pay, to prepare for the exam prior to the date of an exam for which they are registered, as well as paid days for the exam days.
+This time off will be granted to employees for each LMSW licensure exam for which they have registered.